ImAFrogOwO/LastLogin/README.md

 # LastLogin
-Allows you to see the last time someone has when online.
+Allows you to see the last time someone has went online.

 Although this plugin only tracks when discord is opening considering it takes account of when someones status changes to offline then caches the time.